capr/blag/README.md

 At my last teaching gig I used to tell students that if you can formulate your problem precisely, the code basically writes itself.
 People's first reaction when they hear this is something like "if only that were true, programming would be so simple".
 But then they are surprised to find out how difficult it is to actually formulate an idea with any amount of precision.
 How many assumptions are implied and must be made explicit, how many are wrong and must be discarded.

-This process can be anxiety-inducing for someone who's not used to it because it makes you acutely aware of the gap between your mental moddel of the world and the reality of it.
+This process can be anxiety-inducing for someone who's not used to it because it makes you acutely aware of the gap between your mental model of the world and the reality of it.
 But this is precisely what enables you to progress and narrow that gap.
 Thinking is transitioning between multiple states of failure with the hope that it will all end in a state of success.

 Richard Feynman said that if you can't explain it to your grandmother, you don't understand it well enough.
 If your grandmother can understand it, this demonstrates that the little branch from your internal knowledge tree in your head that you were trying to transfer to her mind is self-contained enough that she can integrate it in her own knowledge tree making all the necessary connections.
 If this fails, your idea contains assumptions (i.e. context) that you're not aware of and that you must discover.